iu-parfunc/pldi2014-artifact/README.md

 Each of those files will contain three numbers, one per line, which are running times (in seconds) on 1, 2, and 4 cores, respectively.
-`c_mergesort_results.txt` is the results from the version that bottoms out with a library call to a sequential C sort (the version marked as "ParST/C" in Figure 5 of the paper); `hs_mergesort_results.txt` is the pure Haskell "ParST/HSonly" version in the table in Figure 5 of the paper).
+`c_mergesort_results.txt` is the version that bottoms out with a library call to a sequential C sort (the version marked as "ParST/C" in Figure 5 of the paper); `hs_mergesort_results.txt` is a pure Haskell version ("ParST/HSonly" in the table in Figure 5 of the paper).

 ## LVish documentation